Goreli/DKCPPDEV/apps/winraster/readme.md

 Here is the MS Visual Studio configuration log used to build the target in both the Debug and Release configurations:
 1. Switch precompiled headers off;
 2. Set the language standard to the most recent version;
-3. Let the c++ compiler know locations of include areas: ../include;../../../libs/dkmrx/include
+3. Let the c++ compiler know locations of include areas: ../include;../../../libs/dkmrx/include;../../../libs/dkutil/include
 4. Let the resource compiler know the location of include area: ../include
 5. Define the real type the same as what has been used to build the dkmrx.lib library e.g. real=double.
-6. Let the linker know the location of the dkmrx.lib library (add a reference to the project on the Visual C++ platform).
+6. Let the linker know the location of the dkmrx.lib library (if on the Visual C++ platform - add a reference to the library project);
+7. Let the linker know the location of the dkutil.lib library (if on the Visual C++ platform - add a reference to the library project);
-7. Define _CRT_SECURE_NO_WARNINGS to remove "This function or variable may be unsafe" errors triggered by some string and file functions.
+8. Define _CRT_SECURE_NO_WARNINGS to remove "This function or variable may be unsafe" errors triggered by some string and file functions.
-8. Define _CRT_NON_CONFORMING_WCSTOK to remove wcstok/strtok related errors.
+9. Define _CRT_NON_CONFORMING_WCSTOK to remove wcstok/strtok related errors.

 No optimisation has been used in the Debug configuration.
 Specifically in the Release configuration the "Favour Speed over Size" optimisation option may be desired.

 ## Roadmap
 1. C++ 20 will introduce standard numeric constants.
 Replace myPi in raster_geometry.cpp with a standard one once it's become available.
 2. Can multithreading improve performance of the program? **In progress.
-Basic multithreading has improved performance of the UpsideDownProjector module.
-Need to see if it can be further improved by implementing a thread pool like solution.
-Also, there appears to be an opportunity in the matrix library code as well.**
+Multithreading has significantly improved performance of the UpsideDownProjector and BitmapComposer modules at the application level (refer winraster_timing.txt for the timing information).
+Now need to see to what extent we can improve performance of the Matrix library.**
 3. Consider an OS independent graphics toolkit.
 Qt?
 4. The projection of the transformed bitmap contains blank/black pixels that appears to be a result of rounding.
 See if it's possible to interpolate color between the nearest neighbours to fill the blank pixels with visually meaningful values. **Done as of 18/Dec/2019.**